-If the value of CURRENT_SCN is larger than the value of resetlogs_change# - 2, issue the following statement to flash back the standby database.
+If the value of CURRENT\SCN is larger than the value of resetlogs\change# - 2, issue the following statement to flash back the standby database.

-'''

-SQL> FLASHBACK STANDBY DATABASE TO SCN resetlogs_change# -2;
+SQL> FLASHBACK STANDBY DATABASE TO SCN resetlogs\change# -2;

-'''

-If the value of CURRENT_SCN is less than the value of the resetlogs_change# - 2, skip to Step 4.

-If the standby database's SCN is far enough behind the primary database's SCN, apply services will be able to continue through the OPEN RESETLOGS statement without stopping.
+- If the value of CURRENT\SCN is less than the value of the resetlogs\change# 2, skip to Step 4. - If the standby database's SCN is far enough behind the primary database's SCN, and the new branch of redo from the OPEN RESETLOGS statement has been registered at the standby, apply services will be able to continue through the OPEN RESETLOGS statement without stopping.
 In this case, flashing back the database is unnecessary because apply services do not stop upon reaching the OPEN RESETLOGS statement in the redo data.